-- Gambling (participating in a game of chance for reward or prizes); - Needing to shave; - > Inappropriate behavior on field trips; - Any other offense which the principal reasonably judges to fall with this category; - Minor misuse of the Internet, electronic equipment, computer lab equipment; - Throwing an object that could cause harm; - ➤ Agitating/instigating a fight; - ➤ Body piercing that distracts from a conducive learning environment (which includes, but not limited to, nose rings, eyebrow loops, lip, Studs, etc.); - Failure to display Student ID; - Use of cell phones or other electronic devices in violation of policy.
+- Minor misuse of the internet, electronic equipment, or computer lab equipment;

+- Throwing an object that could cause harm;

+- Agitating/instigating a fight;

+- Body piercing that distracts from a conducive learning environment (includes, but not limited to nose rings, eyebrow loops, lip studs, etc.)

+- Failure to display Student ID;

+- Possession of a nuisance item;

+- Use of cell phones or other electronic devices in violation of policy.